 Q. I would imagine that rethinking a structure based on this horizontal map of organizational processes would take time and commitment?

 A. Absolutely, but the truth is that many nonprofit sector organizations have complex long-term goals, such as ending poverty, that also take time and commitment.
 Being able to make progress toward a lofty goal requires creativity, efficiency, and shared accountability – another valuable concept in MM 2.0.
-When your team and your entire organization are accountable to specific outcomes, you are more likely than not to produce those outcomes.
+When your team and your entire organization are accountable for specific outcomes, you are more likely than not to produce those outcomes.

 Q. So how do we bring Matrix Management 2.0 to clients who may first need to change their point of view?

 A. Paradigm shifts take time.
 And this process may take a few tries.
-Skepticism is healthy, because it makes us ask questions that ought to be asked.
-Somewhere among these questions there’s that “aha moment” we need in order to shift one’s point of view.
+Skepticism is healthy because it makes us ask questions that ought to be asked.
+Somewhere among these questions, there’s that “aha moment” we need in order to shift one’s point of view.

-A bit about Liz Callahan
+A Bit About Liz Callahan